Can A Generator Damage A Refrigerator?

 Change The Oil During Prolonged Outages.

 It is advisable to change your generator’s oil during prolonged power outages.
 You need to check the owner’s manual for the right intervals for changing.
 If your equipment has no hour meter that shows how long it has been running, try keeping track.
-Try to preserve the fuel by plugging in essential appliances and turn off the machine overnight.
+Try to preserve the fuel by plugging in essential appliances and turning off the machine overnight.

 How Often Should You Run The Generator To Keep The Refrigerator Cold?